Quick Wins: moving teaching online at Goldsmiths

 What research says about how and why learning happens

-CDE Fellow David Baume has co-written, with Open University Regius Professor Eileen Scanlon, two new chapters on learning, a collaboration with the Careers Group and a new report about future visions for education in 2008.
+CDE Fellow David Baume has co-written, with Open University Regius Professor Eileen Scanlon, two chapters for a new book on learning.
 It was edited by UCL Professor of Learner Centred Design Rosemary Luckin.